 The Washington Job Hunt

 Naturally, I started looking for jobs in the Seattle area.
-I have worked for 26 years on computers that were originally called AS/400s.
+I had worked for 26 years on computers that were originally called AS/400s.
 It became apparent pretty quickly that, aside from some short-term contracting positions, the two companies doing most of the hiring in the AS/400 arena were Costco Wholesale and REI.
 I saw positions for both and applied for both.
 I knew that if God wanted me to get to Washington, He had the ability and desire to get me a good job in Washington.
 I didn’t hear from Costco.
 The first “bite” that I got was from REI, a company that Fortune magazine says is one of the “Top 10 companies to work for in the US.”
 (That sounds like a job gifted from God)

 After a couple of interviews with a really great recruiter from REI (Cindy), I thought, “This must be the great job that God had intended for me”.
 The only downside is that they wanted me to start a month before my daughter was due to go back to live with her mom (6 months with Dad/6 months with Mom).
 I made it through three interviews and by then was told there were only 2 other candidates and I was one.
 The next call should be REI calling to say they’d fly me out for a face-to-face interview.